-Rain: Precipitation of drops of water that falls from a cloud.
-The number density and size distribution of raindrops vary considerably with the intensity and nature of the precipitation.
+Rain: Precipitation of drops of water, which that falls from a cloud.
+The diameternumber density and concentrationsize distribution of raindrops vary considerably according towith the intensity, and especially the nature, of the precipitation (continuous rain, rain shower, downpour, etc.)...
 Continuous rain usually falls from a more or less uniform layer or layers of thick stratiform cloud.
 For coding purposes, rain must be classified as slight, moderate or heavy.
 These terms are defined as follows:

-(a) Slight rain may consist of scattered large drops or numerous smaller drops.
-The rate of accumulation on a deck is low and puddles form very slowly;

-- (b) Moderate rain: Individual drops are not clearly identifiable.
+- (a) Slight rain may consist of scattered large drops or numerous smaller drops.
+The rate of accumulation on a deck is low and puddles form very slowly; - (b) Moderate rain: Individual drops are not clearly identifiable.
 Rain spray is observable.
 Puddles form rapidly.
 Sounds from roofs range from swishing to a gentle roar; - (c) Heavy rain: A downpour which makes a roaring noise on awnings and deckheads and forms a misty spray of fine droplets by splashing on deck surfaces.

-Snow: Precipitation of ice crystals, singly or stuck together, that falls from a cloud.
-The form, size and concentration of snow crystals differ considerably according to the temperature and supersaturation at which they develop.
+Snow: Precipitation of ice crystals, separatelysingly or agglomerated, which stuck together, that falls from a cloud.
+The form, size and concentration of snow crystals varydiffer considerably according to the conditions prevailing-temperature and supersaturation at which they develop.
 A fall of snow usually includes various types of snow crystals and almost all types of crystal may be observed during a single fall of snow.
 Small droplets of frozen water are often attached to snow crystals.
-If present in great numbers, these can obscure the crystalline structure of the snow.
+If present in great numbers, these can obscure the timecrystalline structure of the snowfall. snow.
 At temperatures warmer than about -5 °C, the crystals generally stick together to form snowflakes.